Personal Accident Insurance: Scottish Rugby’s Regulation

 Single Game Insurance Cover

-In accordance with SDR 16 Match and Tour Approvals,games involving “scratch teams” are only permitted with the prior written approval of Scottish Rugby.
+In accordance with SDR 16 Match Approvals and Permission to Tour, games involving “scratch teams” are only permitted with the prior written approval of Scottish Rugby.
 One of the key requirements for approval is that any scratch team has in place appropriate insurance cover.
 Cover can be effected by submitting a single match Proposal Form together with the appropriate remittance.

 Public Liability Insurance